 Why are medicolegal issues important?

+Medicolegal principles underpin every move a clinician makes.
+In a climate where doctors have to justify their actions more and more to patients, colleagues and the Regulator, knowing the medical law and guidance that surrounds your actions, will enable you to justify them.
 Good doctors apply clinical knowledge in a way that is legally and ethically correct.
 They will also know when to consult senior colleagues and avoid working in a vacuum.
-Simple things like writing concise and accurate records, getting valid consent from patients and knowing when to seek advice can help you practise safely.
+Simple things like writing concise and accurate records, getting valid consent from patients, and knowing when to seek advice can help you practice safely.

 This leaflet takes you through the top five medicolegal hazards for junior doctors and includes an example of how problems can arise in practice.
 This will help you go onto the wards more confident that you will be able to practice safely.

 If you need any further advice you can contact Medical Protection online or by phone.